 We like that Fidelity offers to cover exit fees on investments moved to Fidelity and held through the Personal Investing service.
 It won’t apply to all accounts, and you should read the T&Cs.
 However, it can save some investors up to £500 on fees.

 It’s worth noting that if you choose to transfer out of Fidelity, there are no exit fees.
-However, you may face some transactional fees, including fund sell charges.
+However, you may face a transaction fee, including fund sell charges.

 Fidelity ISA Review

 Fidelity’s Investment ISA is a popular product that offers plenty of choice to those who want it and also gives you access to expert guidance when you need it.

 As a Fidelity Stocks and Shares ISA account holder, you can choose from over 3,000 funds and a significant number of UK shares, bonds, ETFs and trusts.
 Your experience can be as independent or plugged in as you like, by either selecting your own investments or choosing a ready-made package via the investment platform.

 The combination of the two offers the best of both worlds.
 For example, Virgin Money only allows you to choose from one of five funds.
 At the same time, other services require you to put all the work yourself, which can be too much of a burden for new investors.